 The famous Opatija Riviera is often compared to the French Riviera and we have magnificent views of it.
 Royal families, celebrities and musicians have all stayed in Opatija.
 Our experienced guide will tell you magnificent history of Opatija and show you its most precious monuments.
 Walk the famous Franz Joseph promenade – Lungomare to the fishermen's village of Volosko, home to some of the best seafood restaurants in Croatia, or enjoy Kraš Choco bar to try exclusive chocolate cocktails, cakes or ice-cream.
 There’s a real café-society here.
 Farewell evening dinner on board with live entertainment, a great opportunity for swapping addresses on the last evening.
 Overnight in the port of Opatija.

 Breakfast and time to say goodbye to the crew and all your new friends!

-- Arrival transfer from Dubrovnik airport to Dubrovnik harbor and departure transfer from Opatija port to Opatija hotel - Only on the day of arrival and day of departure.
+− Arrival transfer from Dubrovnik airport to Dubrovnik harbour and departure transfer from Opatija port to Opatija hotel (on the day of arrival and day of departure)

 − Barge excursion & visit of museum Narona in Metković

 − Departure transfers: Various airport transfer possibilities (Rijeka, Pula, Zagreb, Trieste, Ljubljana, Venice) – price on request.

 − Korčula village dinner experience: EUR 35.- per per person

 From the day of confirmation up till 30 days prior to arrival – DEPOSIT 200 Eur – non-refundable

 - 29 - 22 days – deposit + 25% of the remaining balance

 - 21 - 15 days – deposit + 50% of the remaining balance